 Most investigations involve tedious tasks such as researching court records for hours on end or sitting on surveillance for days at a time just watching and documenting.
 The excitement that you see on TV is a small part of the job.

 To work as a bounty hunter you have to either be a licensed private investigator or you have to be registered with the state as a Bail Enforcement Agent.
-Bail Enforcement Agents is the new politically correct term for bounty hunter.
+Bail Enforcement Agent is the new politically correct term for a bounty hunter.

 I usually describe working as a bounty hunter as hours of boredom that culminates with minutes of excitement.

 It's hard work and long hours, not for the shy, squeamish or those afraid of getting hurt.